rip-coke/rip-blog/_posts/2025-10-22-Getting Burial Permits .md

     image: /assets/images/death_cert.png
 ---

-A burial permit is required for lawful interment in Kenya and helps prevent illegal burials and disputes.
+A burial permit is required for lawful interment and helps prevent illegal burials and disputes.
 This guide explains when and how to obtain burial permits, fees, and practical tips.

 ## What is a burial permit
 - A burial permit (or burial order) is an official document from the county or cemetery manager authorising interment in a specific grave or cemetery.
 It ensures legal compliance and proper record‑keeping.